 If you’re renting one of our campervans, we provide various resources to make sure you will feel safe and secure on the road.
-Every one of our rentals is covered by free insurance with a $1,500 deductible policy.
 For increased coverage, at a nominal fee, you can upgrade to our Zero Deductible Policy

 .
 Cruise America provides a 24-hour toll free travelers assistance line to help you get back on the road as soon as possible.
 And troubleshooting videos are available to every renter through our Cruise America app

 See our Renter’s Resources